The Invisible Enemy

 Fantastic Homage

 Episode Three gives us something never seen before or since in any Doctor Who story.
 Drawing inspiration from the feature film "Fantastic Voyage", its concept is taken a step further as the Doctor takes a trip inside himself, proving that this show can and will take its viewers anywhere.
 Wonderful stuff.
-A lot of marvelous effects are pulled off to achieve this environment, and the lining up of CSO backgrounds with the actors' feet is particularly top notch.
+A lot of marvellous effects are pulled off to achieve this environment, and the lining up of CSO backgrounds with the actors' feet is particularly top notch.
 This is one aspect of the finished story that the production team can be particularly proud of.
 Later biological visuals appearing on the equipment in Marius's lab are equally impressive, and do their fair share of helping the story along visually.

 Guest characters for this story don't require too much of an acting stretch, as it is much more an action oriented piece, but the production is still blessed by the returning presences of Michael Sheard and Frederick Jaeger, who both give solid, enjoyable performances.
 Jaeger's Professor Marius is notably memorable.